bhvieira/bhvieira.github.io/publications/JournalOfNeuroscienceMethods.md

 {{publidetails .}}

-This is the first paper derived from my Master's dissertation.
+This is the first paper derived from my Master's dissertation[^1].
 It is a methodological paper that was created out of the necessity of a principled method to study the Generalized Partial Directed Coherence (GPDC) between subjects.

 The GPDC is a multivariate measure of directed connectivity in the frequency domain.